cpraveen/numa/newton.md

 +++

 :::{prf:example} Complex roots
-Newton method can converge to complex root if we start with a complex initial guess.
+Newton method can converge to a complex root if we start with a complex initial guess.
 The roots of

 $$
 f(x) = x^5 + 1